CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/pull-quotes.md

 menu:
   main:
     parent: design-development
+    main: Pull quotes
   side:
     parent: components
 ---

 Pull quotes are a way to pull out of text a specific sentence or phrase that you want to call attention to.
 The typeface is Times New Roman Italic/Reg and should be contained in a blue box.